microsoft/CorrelationVector/cV - 3.0.md

 Note: When Reset is invoked in the context of the Spin operator, the operations are identical to those of Extend.
 The reason for this is that the Reset operator already introduces a sort-entropy element (by introducing M) that makes the vector value unique to the span, thereby making the addition of another such element moot.

 In all cases, the Reset Operation records S, i.e. the value associated with the previous value of the vector.
 This value needs to be recorded for reconstructing the trace and is associated with its replacement M. In other words, the association tuple (S, M) needs to be captured in the trace in conjunction with invoking the Reset operator.

+While Reset also uses **M**, there are no reset parameters; it always assumes a Long spin counter periodicity and a Long spin entropy.
+However, the spin counter interval is up to the implementation.

 ### Reset Examples